About Miss Indigenous Canada

 Awards and Prizes

-Pageant weekend is a three-day, retreat-style event filled with workshops, tours, formal dinners, guest speakers, and activities.
-We work to provide an enriching experience outside of competition based activites.
-Transportation, accomodations, and meals during duration of the pageant will be provided for contestants.
+The Miss Indigenous Canada program takes place over five days in July.
+It is a retreat-style event filled with workshops, cultural tours, formal dinners, guest speakers, and activities.
+Transportation, accomodations, and meals during duration of the pageant is provided for participants.

 Meet the Director